 Council Tax records are reconciled to the general ledger and to the receipting system (for income) monthly.
 The resolution of unidentified receipts in the suspense account was found to be effective and timely.
 Cyber Security review The review considers the Cyber Security controls in place at the Councils using the National Cyber Security Centre's "10 steps to Cyber Security" framework covering the following areas: Risk Management Regime; Network Security; User Education and Awareness; Malware Prevention; Removable Media Controls; Secure Configuration; Managing User Privileges; Incident Management; Home and Mobile Working; and Monitoring Malware - malicious software that includes viruses, Trojans, worms or any code or content that could have an adverse impact on organisations or individuals.
 Ransomware - a kind of malware that locks victims out of their data or systems and only allows access once money is paid.
 Phishing - emails purporting to come from a public agency to extract sensitive information from members of the public.
 The organisation has demonstrated that its infrastructure is sufficiently managed and. secure to connect to the Public Service network.
 The organisation has not assessed and registered risks specific to its IT and cyber security.
 The organisation issues staff with removable media.
 However, the organisation does not maintain records of issued media, its approval and secure disposal.
 Good practice identified: The organisation has established mandatory cyber security training, which is regularly delivered to its staff.
 The organisation's infrastructure security is managed by Suffolk County Council and there is an agreement in place.
-Reasonable Assurance Health and Safety Testing of a sample of contracts will be selected to ascertain: the specific Health & Safety requirements within the contract, the monitoring processes operated to-date, reporting and follow up of issues identified, linkage with the Councils' overall contract performance monitoring process.
+Health and Safety Testing of a sample of contracts will be selected to ascertain: the specific Health & Safety requirements within the contract, the monitoring processes operated to-date, reporting and follow up of issues identified, linkage with the Councils' overall contract performance monitoring process.
 The safety, health, welfare and wellbeing of individuals may be compromised.
-Work in progress - completion date end of April 2022 - Insurance The review considers the main risks in relation to insurance and to review the key systems and controls in place to address these.
+Blueflame Contract - Draft report issued - awaiting management response before final issue.
+Serco Contract - On request, Internal Audit provided the Corporate Manager responsible for H&S and the Corporate Manager responsible for Waste Services with H&S advice and a generic strategy to adapt and operate within.
+Insurance The review considers the main risks in relation to insurance and to review the key systems and controls in place to address these.
 Policies & Procedure Insurance Claims Policies and Procedures may not have been approved corporately leading to an impact on service delivery, reputational damage and potential financial loss.
 Staff involved with processing and handling Insurance Claims may have insufficient knowledge to effectively manage any new insurance claims, which may lead to financial loss and reputational damage.
 Prevention and Detection of Fraud Failure to acknowledge the risk of fraudulent Insurance Claims may result in the opportunity for fraud to remain undetected.
+Measures to prevent and detect fraud may not currently be in place leading to potential fraudulent There is currently no official training or refresher courses provided to staff involved with insurance claims.
+Sample testing of insurance policies renewal found they were all up-to-date and current.
+Good practice identified: Testing of insurance claims revealed that all were adequately managed and investigated before they were submitted to the insurance company.

-Measures to prevent and detect fraud may not currently be in place leading to potential fraudulent Work in progress - completion date end of April 2022 - claims being paid out by the Councils resulting in financial loss and reputational damage.
-Management of Insurance Claims Failure to effectively and efficiently manage and monitor insurance claims received by the council may lead to increased cost and reputational damage.
+claims being paid out by the Councils resulting in financial loss and reputational damage.
+Management of Insurance Claims o Failure to effectively and efficiently manage and monitor insurance claims received by the council may lead to increased cost and reputational damage.